nvaccess/nvda/user_docs/en/userGuide.md

 The Dialog that appears allows you to choose where the portable copy should be created.
 This can be a directory on your hard drive or a location on a USB thumb drive or other portable media.
 There is also a setting to choose whether NVDA should copy the logged on user's current NVDA configuration for use  with the newly created portable copy.
-This setting is only available when creating a portable copy from an installed copy, not when creating from the download package.
+This option is only available when creating a portable copy from an installed copy, not when creating from the download package.
 Pressing Continue will create the portable copy.
 Once creation is complete, a message will appear telling you it was successful.
 Press OK to dismiss this dialog.